Cannabis can be harmful to your long-term mental and physical health.

 Cannabis contains hundreds of chemical substances including over 100 types of cannabinoids.
 The two main cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC and CBD are both psychoactive (they affect how we feel, think and behave) but act in different ways.
 THC can produce an intoxicating effect, commonly referred to as feeling ‘high’, while CBD does not typically cause intoxication or impairment but does affect the mind and body in other ways.
 Some people use cannabis for medicinal reasons, while others use it recreationally.
 It is most often smoked, vaped, eaten or drank as a liquid.

-What are the effects of using cannabis?
+What are the effects of cannabis?

 The same cannabis product can affect people differently.
-Depending on the product and the person, short term effects can include feeling a sense of bliss, relaxation, heightened senses, sleepiness, confusion, anxiety, fear, and panic.
+Depending on the product and the person, short-term effects can include feeling a sense of bliss, relaxation, heightened senses, sleepiness, confusion, anxiety, fear, and panic.
 The more you use the more intense these effects and the more your regular functioning is impacted or impaired.

 Harms associated with use include; motor-vehicle crashes; worsening or triggering of mental health problems; cannabis use disorder; and some reproductive, and digestive conditions.
-Mental health problems can include psychosis and schizophrenia (particularly in those with a family history); depression; anxiety; and suicidal behaviors.
+Mental health problems can include psychosis and schizophrenia (particularly in those with a family history); depression; anxiety; and suicidal behaviours.
 There is evidence to suggest long-term cannabis use is a risk factor for some lung and heart issues.

 Using too much cannabis can lead to cannabis poisoning, which can cause chest pain, fast heartbeat, severe nausea/vomiting, a psychotic episode, difficulty breathing, and severe anxiety and/or panic attacks.